 Four Reasons Not to Skip Leg Day

-Nancy Moore provides four reasons why focused leg work should be included in your training program.
+Nancy Moore provides four reasons why focused legwork should be included in your training program.

 Getting in a good workout of your lower body will strengthen your glutes, hamstrings, lower back, and hip flexors.
-These muscles are key in ensuring your proper posture.
+These muscles are key to ensuring your proper posture.
 By getting these muscles all jacked up, your body takes on that confident, chest forward look most fitness models possess.

 This will also prevent any structural weaknesses in your lower body that will lead you to suffer from rounded shoulders, a hunched back or a tilted pelvis.
 The bottom line is that, hitting leg day will make you look and feel good.
 Plus, you will no longer have to worry about rocking those pencil legs - just in case you are another barbell pushing jockey.

 If you are looking to lose weight fast, then this just might be the best weight loss tool in your arsenal.
 Sure, a low carb diet might be just as important here, but you need these just as much.
 The legs, packing the largest muscle group in the body, consume more calories than any other muscle group when you punish them in your daily workout.

 So much so, that they give you a greater metabolism spike than you would get working any other muscle during the week.
 Not only will this help you lose more fat during the exercises, it will also lead to more fat loss afterwards when you are on the couch watching Netflix.

 Researchers have found a substantial increase in testosterone and other bodybuilding hormones in the bloodstream during and some days after leg day than any other muscle day.
 These hormones speed up muscle recovery and quicken the process towards better muscle growth and toning.